-When reference is made to programs herein, this Manual in general intends that it includes Older American Act programs including Title V employment programs, discretionary grants and other federal programs contracted through DARS.
-Agencies may receive grants from other federal programs such as transportation programs, housing, weatherization, etc. The operations of those programs are likely to have different financial requirements.
-Agencies are required to comply with federal requirements imposed through their federally funded programs.
+When reference is made to programs herein, this Manual in general intends that it includes Older American Act programs including Title V employment programs, discretionary grants, and other federal programs contracted through DARS.
+Agencies may receive funds for other state and federal programs such as transportation programs, housing, weatherization, etc. The operations of those programs are likely to have different financial requirements.
+Agencies are required to comply with state and federal requirements imposed through their state and federally funded programs.